 “Increasing mobility has left us uprooted and disconnected from communities in America.”
 This is a common refrain going back at least 100 years.
 Think of the song following World War I that asked how are you going to keep them down on the farm once they have seen gay Paree’?
-The lament of increasing mobility is a compelling narrative except for one minor problem: Mobility has been declining for decades.
+The lament of increasing mobility is a compelling narrative except for one minor problem: Mobility has declined for decades.

 Sociologist Claude Fischer writes: